EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter2.md

 Run the test to verify that it fails.

 Next, update the Card object to make the test pass.
-Overried the ToString method on the Card class and utilize the string interpolation syntax to write out the Card's description.
+Override the ToString method on the Card class and utilize the string interpolation syntax to write out the Card's description.

         public override string ToString()
         {